Score Interpretation

 Is 120 a high IQ score?

 Yes.
-A score of 120 sits in the Superior classification band, placing it at approximately the 91st percentile on most standardised tests using a mean of 100 and standard deviation of 15.
-Fewer than 1 in 10 people in the reference population score at or above this level.
+A score of 120 sits in the Superior classification band, at approximately the 91st percentile on tests using mean 100 and SD 15.
+Fewer than 1 in 10 people in the normed reference population score at this level.
 It is well above average by any major classification standard, though it falls below the 130+ threshold required for most high-IQ society admission.

 What percentile is a high IQ score?

-A score of 110 corresponds to roughly the 75th percentile (top 25%).
-A score of 120 reaches approximately the 91st percentile (top 9%).
-A score of 130 sits at or above the 98th percentile (top 2%).
-These percentiles are based on a standard normal distribution with mean 100 and standard deviation 15, the model used by the WAIS and most major assessments.
+It depends on the threshold.
+A score of 110 corresponds to roughly the 75th percentile (top 25 %).
+A score of 120 reaches approximately the 91st percentile (top 9 %).
+A score of 130 sits at or above the 98th percentile (top 2 %).
+These percentiles are derived from a standard normal distribution with mean 100 and standard deviation 15.

-Does a high score on an online IQ test mean I qualify for Mensa?
+Does a high online IQ test result mean I qualify for Mensa?

 No. Mensa International requires a score at or above the 98th percentile on an approved, professionally administered psychometric test.
-Online IQ-style assessments — including IQMog — are not on Mensa's list of accepted tests and do not substitute for a supervised clinical assessment.
-An online result that appears high is a useful directional indicator but carries a different level of evidential weight than a proctored clinical score.
+The organisation explicitly states it does not accept online tests for membership.
+An online result that appears high is a useful directional signal but carries a different evidential weight than a proctored clinical score.
+IQMog is not on Mensa’s list of accepted instruments.

-What should I do after getting a high IQ score on an online test?
+What should I do after getting a high IQ score online?

-Treat the result as a strong directional signal, not a final verdict.
+Treat it as a strong directional signal, not a final verdict.
 First, verify it with a second clean-session attempt under controlled conditions — quiet room, rested, no interruptions — to check consistency.
-If consistency holds and you want formal verification, contact a licensed psychologist for a standardised assessment.
-If your interest is primarily in understanding your reasoning profile, use the result to guide deliberate practice on specific item types where you see the most improvement potential.
+If consistency holds and you want formal verification, contact a licensed psychologist for a standardised clinical assessment.
+If your primary goal is understanding your reasoning profile, use the result to guide deliberate practice on specific item types where you see the most room to improve.

 See Where Your Score Falls

-Free IQ assessment.
-Instant result with score, percentile, and range context.
-No email required.
+Free IQ assessment to start and complete.
+Unlock your score, percentile, and range context after the test.
 Built on a Raven’s-style matrix dataset for consistent, repeatable reasoning measurement.